 The VR500 is the smallest and least expensive model in Final Audio’s new series of in-ear monitor headphones targeting gaming and VR applications.
 However, they are, of course, suitable for listening to all audio, including music, which will be the focus of this review.

 The VR series consists of three models.
-The VR500 is an ultra-compact ear-canal barrel-type IEM, similar to many of Final’s classic models.
+The VR500 is an ultra-compact ear-canal barrel-type IEM, similar to Final’s classic E-series.
 The VR2000 and VR3000 have identical housings except for the color, and are standard-type IEMs that rest in your outer ear.
 All three have tangle friendly, non-detachable cables with a mic and function button attached and a 4-pole 90-degree 3.5 mm jack.

 The VR-series is designed with a primary focus on natural soundstage and imaging.
 Combined with the microphone and buttons, this makes them especially well-suited for use with gaming and VR equipment like Oculus Rift, Sony PlayStation 5, Microsoft Xbox Series X, and various other platforms.